-It proved that in reality things were a bit more difficult than they seem to be when you check the requirements.
-Getting the residence permit, for example, could only be done after they opened a company in Romania even though both Kevin and his wife are retired and had sufficient funds for living in the country.
+For their particular situation, as US nationals, getting the permit the first time proved to be a bit more difficult and chaotic than they seem to be when you check the requirements.
+Getting the residence permit, for example, could only be done after they opened a company in Romania, even though both Kevin and his wife are retired and had sufficient funds for living in the country.

 The company doesn’t have to be one that has any sort of activity, but you do have to pay some taxes and fees which is about $1,500 per year.